A landing theorem for entire functions with bounded post-singular sets: Landing at parabolic points

 Since $B_1$ intersects $J(f)$, there is an $N_1$ such that $f^{-n}(\zeta)\cap B_1\neq \emptyset$ for $n\geq N_1$.
 In particular, there exists some finite external address of length $n$ such that $\tau_n(\s)\cap B_1\neq \emptyset$.
 By Lemma~\ref{lem:Euclideanshrinking}, there is $N\geq N_1$ such that, for all $n\geq N$ and all infinite external addresses $\s$ with $V_n(\s)\cap \overline{B_0}\neq \emptyset$, $\diam V_n(\s) < \eps$ whenever $n\geq N$.
 Observe that $V_n(\s)\cap \AA=\emptyset$ by our choice of petals.
 In particular, if $n\geq N$ and $V_n(\s)\cap B_1\neq\emptyset$, then $V_n(\s)\cap \partial B_0 = \emptyset$, and hence $V_n(\s)\subset B_0$.

-As in the proof of Theorem~\ref{thm:hyperboliclanding_abstract}, for $n\geq N$ we define $\S_n$ to consist of those finite external addresses of length $n$ for which $\tau_n(\s)$ intersects $B_{n-N}$.
+As in the proof of Theorem~\ref{thm:hyperboliclanding_abstract}, for $n\geq N$ we define $\mathcal{S}_n$ to consist of those finite external addresses of length $n$ for which $\tau_n(\s)$ intersects $B_{n-N}$.
 The remainder of the proof then proceeds analogously. \end{proof}

-In the case that all periodic dreadlocks are hairs (for example, if $f$ is criniferous), our Proposition~\ref{Parabolic accessibility} is a corollary of the Main Theorem in \cite{BF15} (since the hypothesis that periodic rays land is implied by assuming bounded postsingular set), with a completely different proof.
-We remark that it is plausible that the results of \cite{BF15} can also be extended to non-criniferous functions, using dreadlocks instead of hairs.
+In the case that all periodic filaments are hairs (for example, if $f$ is criniferous), our Proposition~\ref{Parabolic accessibility} is a corollary of the Main Theorem in \cite{BF15} (since the hypothesis that periodic rays land is implied by assuming bounded postsingular set), with a completely different proof.
+We remark that it is plausible that the results of \cite{BF15} can also be extended to non-criniferous functions, using filaments instead of hairs.

-\begin{proof}[Proof of Theorem~\ref{thm:DHdreadlocks}] That every periodic dreadlock lands at a repelling or parabolic point was proved in Theorem~\ref{thm:landingperiodic}.
+\begin{proof}[Proof of Theorem~\ref{thm:DHfilaments}] That every periodic filament lands at a repelling or parabolic point was proved in Theorem~\ref{thm:landingperiodic}.
 Let $z_0$ be a repelling or parabolic point.
-If $z_0$ is repelling, then the orbit of $z_0$ is a hyperbolic set, and it follows from Theorem~\ref{thm:hyperboliclanding_abstract} that $z_0$ is the landing point of a periodic dreadlock.
+If $z_0$ is repelling, then the orbit of $z_0$ is a hyperbolic set, and it follows from Theorem~\ref{thm:hyperboliclanding_abstract} that $z_0$ is the landing point of a periodic filament.
 If $z_0$ is a parabolic point, then this fact follows from Theorem~\ref{thm:parabolic}.
-By Lemma~\ref{lem:One for all} there are only finitely many dreadlocks landing at $z_0$ and they are all periodic of the same period. \end{proof}
+By Lemma~\ref{lem:One for all} there are only finitely many filaments landing at $z_0$ and they are all periodic of the same period. \end{proof}